Skip to content

 • inspecting bodywork, roofs and under-carriages for wear and tear or damage

-• repairing or replacing parts
+• repairing or replacing damaged parts, even crafting new parts

-• testing mechanical, electrical and pneumatic systems
+• testing mechanical, electrical and pneumatic systems and maintaining records

-You'dwork closely with other craftspeople such as carpenters, painters, upholsterers and sheet metal workers.
+You'll work closely with other craftspeople such as carpenters, painters, upholsterers and sheet metal workers.

 Green job